gecko0307/bt/README.md

 `bt build`

-To capture screenshots of predefined animation frames (for GreenSock template only):
+To capture screenshots of predefined animation frames (for GreenSock template only; dev server should be running):

 `bt capture`

-To capture video (for GreenSock template only):
+To capture video (for GreenSock template only; dev server should be running):

 `bt capture video`